zmylinxi99/AriParti-Distributed/README.md

 ### Network Interface Configuration

 AriParti uses MPI (`mpiexec`) for inter-node communication.
-Set the `network_interface` field in your configuration JSON to the name of the network interface used for cluster communication.
+The `network_interface` field in your configuration JSON specifies the name of the network interface used for cluster communication.

-To find your interface name:
+To find your network interface name, run:

 ```bash
 ip addr